Hydroxyapatite: Mammals (including humans)

+Remineralisation of tooth enamel

+Remineralisation of tooth enamel involves the reintroduction of mineral ions into demineralised enamel.
+Hydroxyapatite is the main mineral component of enamel in teeth.
+During demineralisation, calcium and phosphorus ions are drawn out from the hydroxyapatite.
+The mineral ions introduced during remineralisation restores the structure of the hydroxyapatite crystals.

+When fluoride ions are present during the remineralisation process, either through water fluoridation or the use of fluoride-containing toothpaste, the stronger and more acid-resistant fluorapatite crystals form instead of hydroxyapatite crystals.

 Mantis shrimp

 The clubbing appendages of the Odontodactylus scyllarus (peacock mantis shrimp) are made of an extremely dense form of the mineral which has a higher specific strength; this has led to its investigation for potential synthesis and engineering use.
 Their dactyl appendages have excellent impact resistance due to the impact region being composed of mainly crystalline hydroxyapatite, which offers significant hardness.
 A periodic layer underneath the impact layer composed of hydroxyapatite with lower calcium and phosphorus content (thus resulting in a much lower modulus) inhibits crack growth by forcing new cracks to change directions.
 This periodic layer also reduces the energy transferred across both layers due to the large difference in modulus, even reflecting some of the incident energy.

-Mammal/human

-Hydroxyapatite is present in bone and teeth; bone is made primarily of HA crystals interspersed in a collagen matrix—65 to 70% of the mass of bone is HA.
-Similarly HA is 70 to 80% of the mass of dentin and enamel in teeth.
-In enamel, the matrix for HA is formed by amelogenins and enamelins instead of collagen.